 The customer service example highlighted some transferable skills, such as communication, problem-solving, active listening, and conflict resolution.

 - Leadership: Effective leaders know how to motivate colleagues, set goals, and delegate responsibilities.
 They also take initiative, are capable of making quick, albeit strategic decisions, and are confident that the choices they make will achieve their intended result.

 - Time Management: Proving you can minimize distractions and prioritize tasks to meet deadlines is crucial to landing any role.
 Practice boosting your workplace productivity to improve your time management abilities.

 - Teamwork: Teamwork is critical because it shows you can collaborate with others, respect co-workers’ opinions, and work toward common goals.
 Before stepping into a job interview, though, think through the role you typically play on a team, because it’s a common interview question that’s asked.
 For example, do you prefer to be the problem-solver or are you more successful at delegating?

 - Creativity: Companies are constantly looking for unique approaches to solving problems.
 If you’re constantly dreaming up new slogans, logos, ideas, or products, emphasize that enthusiasm, because creativity could be exactly what the role requires.

-- Budget Money: There are costs and expenses no matter the company.
+- Budgeting: There are costs and expenses no matter the company.
 Proving you can think through budgets and help handle financials will bolster your job prospects.